 Peer Educator Workshops

-Request the Healthyhorns Peer Educators and/or Mental Health Peer Educators to present to your class or student meeting!
-We provide evidence-based workshops delivered by trained students on a variety of health topics including stress management, bystander intervention, sexual health, sleep, etc. This is a wonderful option if you want a live presentation.
+Request the Longhorn Wellness Peer Educators to present to your FIG, residence hall and/or student meeting!
+We provide evidence-based workshops delivered by trained students on a variety of health topics including self-care, bystander intervention, sexual health, resilience, and more!
+This is a wonderful option if you want a live student-led presentation.
 Request a workshop here!

 Debrief Canvas Modules